mattdinnis/my_openhab2-addons/addons/binding/org.openhab.binding.victronenergyvrm/README.md

 ## Thing Configuration

-The easiest way to configre a Thing (VictronEnergyVRM SolarCharger - `sc`) is via PaperUi.
+The easiest way to configure a Thing (VictronEnergyVRM SolarCharger - `sc`) is via PaperUi.
 But it is also possible via Thing-File (see below).

 | Configuration Parameter | Required | Default | Description                                         |
 |-------------------------|----------|---------|-----------------------------------------------------|